-the input channel.
-The second word of data (IM, FA, FB, SPD, GS2, GS1, GS0) is used to select the frequency rejection, speed mode (1x, 2x), temperature measurement, and gain.
+The serial input word to the LTC2495 is 16 bits long and is written into the device input register in two 8-bit words.
+The first word (SGL, ODD, A2, A1, A0) is used to select the input channel.
+The second word of data (IM, FA, FB, SPD, GS2, GS1, GS0) is used to select the frequency rejection, speed mode (1x, 2x), temperature measurement and gain.

-After power-up, the device initiates an internal reset cycle which sets the input channel to CHO-CH1 (IN^+ = CHO, IN^- = CH1), the frequency rejection to simultaneous 50Hz/60Hz, and 1x output rate (auto-calibration enabled), and gain = 1.
+After power-up, the device initiates an internal reset cycle which sets the input channel to CH0-CH1 ( $IN^+ = CH0$ , $IN^- = CH1$ ), the frequency rejection to simultaneous 50Hz/60Hz, and 1x output rate (auto-calibration enabled), and gain = 1.
 The first conversion automatically begins at power-up using this default configuration.
 Once the conversion is complete, up to two words may be written into the device.